1998–99 South-West Indian Ocean cyclone season: Intense Tropical Cyclone Davina

 Cyclone Davina affected Rodrigues as a weakening storm, which limited wind gusts to 137 km/h and rainfall to only 40 mm.
 After moving toward Mauritius for several days, the cyclone produced a peak wave height of 7.73 m.
 On the island, the airport at Plaisance recorded a peak gust of 169 km/h, strong enough to cause crop damage and injure 60 people.
 Rainfall peaked at 227 mm, which failed to break the island's worst drought since 1904.
 On Réunion, wind gusts also peaked at 169 km/h at Piton Sainte-Rose.
 Davina produced wave heights of 8.84 m at Saint-Pierre.
 Rainfall on Réunion was highest in the southern portion of the island, mainly through the process of orographic lift; over a three-hour period, 180 mm of precipitation was recorded at Piton de la Fournaise, and the highest total was 1200 mm in the island's center.
 Due to the storm's slow movement, Davina produced scattered rainfall over Réunion for several days.
 Two people drowned in the Rivière des Galets, but otherwise the rainfall proved beneficial in alleviating dry conditions.
 The gusty winds damaged the sugar cane and banana crops, but overall damage was minor.

+Tropical Depression E3

+Another tropical disturbance, named E3, formed on March 11 in the eastern portion of the basin.
+It initially failed to develop more, but after an increase in convection, the system intensified into a tropical depression on March 14 while moving generally west-northwestward.
+On the next day, the system began drifting to the southwest due to weak steering currents.
+On March 16, the JTWC initiated advisories on the system as Tropical Cyclone 29S, briefly upgrading it to tropical storm status on the next day.
+On March 18, the depression began weakening, dissipating three days later.